hantsy/jakartaee11-sandbox/docs/index.md

 ## What's New In Jakarta EE 11

+Jakarta EE 11 added a new specification - *Jakarta Data*.

 *Jakarta Data* was incubated two years ago and is always under active development.
 Eventually, it joined the Jakarta EE 11 family.
+Read the [Jakarta Data specification](https://jakarta.ee/specifications/data/1.0/jakarta-data-1.0) to learn it from scratch.
+Hibernate reference document included a chapter - [Hibernate Data Repositories](https://docs.jboss.org/hibernate/orm/7.0/repositories/html_single/Hibernate_Data_Repositories.html) to demonstrate Jakarta Data usage by examples.

 *CDI* is the kernel of the Jakarta EE ecosystem.
 The new CDI 4.1 did not bring huge changes, just added some small enhancements.
 For developers, allowing `@Priorty` on producers is a highlight.
 For implementations, the EE integration was moved to the platform specification.
 Check [What's new in CDI 4.1?](https://jakartaee.github.io/cdi/2024/02/27/whats-new-in-cdi41.html) for more details.

 *Persistence* 3.2 added many small improvements, including adding the `record` type as embeddable classes, porting more SQL-specific functions to JPQL, and providing programmatic configuration instead of the `persistence.xml`.